-Just last night he had extracted her from a hostage situation in which she had been held and tortured for four days.
-Natasha hadn't needed to explain anything, it had been evident when he found her that she had been beaten and that her suffering had been extensive.
-There were a small army of department shrinks desperate to talk to her about her 'ordeal' but she wanted nothing to do with anything that involved verbalising the horrors she had lived through.
-In fact, Barton was the only member of SHIELD that she would tolerate being anywhere near her and that was how he had ended up locked away with her within the walls of his New York apartment.
+There were a small army of medics and department shrinks desperate to talk to her about her 'ordeal' but she wanted nothing to do with anything that involved verbalising the horrors she had lived through.
+In fact, Barton was the only member of SHIELD that she seemed able to tolerate being anywhere near her and that was how he had ended up locked away with her within the walls of his New York apartment.
 When off the grid was essential, he was confident that he could protect her here until she was ready to face the world again.

 "I don't know where to start," she admitted.
-"When you go back to base and I'm left alone with this I won't ..." her voice trailed off as the tears started.
+"When Fury calls you back to base and I'm left alone with this I won't ..." her voice trailed off as the tears started.
+She held them back for a breath or two, fighting, but ultimately lost.
 Natasha's entire body folded in on itself as she fought for control before descending into sobs that twisted something deep inside Barton's chest.
-He'd known her a long time, years, but until that moment he had never seen her cry.
+He'd known her a long time, years, but until that moment he had never seen her break.

 With three steps across the room, he had her in his arms, cradling her petite body to his as he rocked her.
 She didn't fight his embrace, just leaned into him as though he were the only thing keeping her upright.
 The woman that he had known for the last six years was both fierce and strong; he hated to hear her so broken and lost.
 Unable to give her anything that would ease her pain, he gave her words, murmuring words of comfort and reassurance.
 "I'm not going anywhere Tasha," he promised her, "I'm here as long as you want me to be."

-When she had no more tears to shed, he shut off the water, wrapped her in a towel and carried her to bed.
+When she had no more tears to shed, he shut off the water, wrapped her in a towel and carried her to his bedroom.
 She weighed so little in his arms, and fit there so reassuringly with her head against his shoulder that it was almost as if he had been made to carry her around.
-He set her on the edge of the mattress and gave her some privacy to dress while he went to make her some tea.
-He had learned that Natasha Romanoff favoured tea at night and strong coffee in the morning, possibly a legacy of her Russian upbringing.
+He set her on the edge of the mattress and gave her some privacy to dress while he went to make her some tea; the cup that he had made earlier had gone cold and remained on the floor by her chair.
+Natasha often finished her night with a cup of tea, perhaps a legacy of her Russian upbringing.
 He hoped that the familiarity of the ritual would bring her some comfort.